telerik/winforms-docs/virtualgrid/working-with-data/handle-add-delete-update-of-rows.md

 ---
 title: Handle Add, Delete and Update of Rows
 page_title: Handle Add, Delete and Update of Rows | RadVirtualGrid
-description: Handle Add, Delete and Update of Rows
+description: This article shows how you can handle Add, Delete and Update operations in RadVirtualGrid.
 slug: winforms/virtualgrid/working-with-data/handle-add-delete-update-of-rows
 tags: virtualgrid, data, add, delete, update
 published: True